mongoq/Green-Tsetlin-Machine/README.md

 > Colab Notebook + Pixel Painter
     Makefile + .h + .c + Explanation, so it can be compiled with standard pixel_data.h
     Documentation Colab Notebook - minus Hyperparameter sweep + Upload / Download
     Size of .h file is result of number of clauses (!)
     ESP32 compatibility ?
     FPGA Verilog / Verilator port with pixel painter add-on for Verilog array output
+    Export function for .h file is unique